Local Homology, Koszul Homology and Serre Classes: Proofs of the main results

 (iii) $\Rightarrow$ (i): Since $\widehat{M}^{\mathfrak{a}}\in \mathcal{S}_{\mathcal{P}}\left(\widehat{R}^{\mathfrak{a}}\right)$, we see that $\widehat{M}^{\mathfrak{a}}/\mathfrak{a}\widehat{M}^{\mathfrak{a}} \in \mathcal{S}_{\mathcal{P}}\left(\widehat{R}^{\mathfrak{a}}\right)$.
 However, by \cite[Theorem 1.1]{Si1}, we have $\widehat{M}^{\mathfrak{a}}/\mathfrak{a}\widehat{M}^{\mathfrak{a}} \cong M/\mathfrak{a}M$.
 It follows that $M/\mathfrak{a}M \in \mathcal{S}_{\mathcal{P}}\left(\widehat{R}^{\mathfrak{a}}\right)$.
 But $M/\mathfrak{a}M$ is $\mathfrak{a}$-torsion, so by the condition $\mathfrak{D}_{\mathfrak{a}}$, we have $M/\mathfrak{a}M \in \mathcal{S}_{\mathcal{P}}(R)$. \end{prf}

-Using similar arguments, we can prove the dual result to Theorem \ref{3.1}.
-It is worth noting that the following result is proved in \cite[Theorem 2.9]{AM3}.
+Using similar arguments, we can prove the dual result to Theorem \ref{1.1}.
+It is worth noting that Theorem \ref{1.2} is proved in \cite[Theorem 2.9]{AM3}.
 However, the condition $\mathfrak{C}_{\mathfrak{a}}$ is assumed to be satisfied in all four statements, but here we only require that the condition $\mathfrak{C}_{\mathfrak{a}}$ is satisfied for the last statement.
 Moreover, the techniques used there are quite different than those used here.